-Intended Learning Outcomes Weighting and Marks Level 4 Outstanding Level 3 Mastering Level 2 Developing Level 1 Beginning Applicable for HP: Research Report - statement of the problem/topic, a critical review of literature or an investigation into the topic, a description of research methods, and an analysis and discussion of the findings.
-(70% of Final Grade) CP: Project Report - to be decided by the course writer - generally may include a statement of the topic, a critical review of literature or an investigation into the topic, the identification of relevant concepts/themes/ideas, a description of the project process/investigation, a description of the project outputs, an analysis and discussion of the outputs, etc. (30-40% of Final Grade) CILO {3,4,5} As reflected in: Reflection and Self- Assessment 27 Weighting: 25% Marks: Reviews the quality of the process and outcomes, with thorough and specific consideration of the need for further work.
+Intended Learning Outcomes Weighting and Marks Level 4 Outstanding Level 3 Mastering Level 2 Developing Level 1 Beginning Applicable for 9-10 6-8 3-5 0-2 HP: Research Report - statement of the problem/topic, a critical review of literature or an investigation into the topic, a description of research methods, and an analysis and discussion of the findings.
+(70% of Final Grade) 0-2 CP: Project Report - to be decided by the course writer - generally may include a statement of the topic, a critical review of literature or an investigation into the t opic, the identificat es/ideas, a description of the pr CILO {3,4,5} As reflected in: Reflection and Self- Assessment 27 Weighting: 25% Marks: Reviews the quality of the process and outcomes, with thorough and specific consideration of the need for further work.
 Reviews the quality of the process and outcomes, with sufficient consideration of the need for further work.
 Reviews the quality of the process and outcomes, with some consideration of the need for further work.
-Reviews the quali of the process and outcomes superficially, with little consideratio of the need for further work.
-CILO {3,4,5} As reflected in: Conclusions Weighting: 10% Marks: States a conclusion that is a logical extrapolation from the inquiry findings.
+Reviews the quali of the process and outcomes superficially, with little consideration of the need for further work.
+CILO3,4,5 As reflected in: Conclusions Weighting: 10% Marks: States a conclusion that is a logical extrapolation from the inquiry findings.
 States a conclusion focused solely on the inquiry findings.
 The conclusion arises specifically from and responds specifically to the inquiry findings.
 States a general conclusion that, because it is so general, also applies beyond the scope of the inquiry findings.
 States an ambiguous, illogical, or unsupportable conclusion from inquiry findings.
-(At least 2) Major/Programme/ ES-specific ILOs As reflected in: Weighting: 10% Marks: Total =====100% CP (/100 x %) = HP (/100 x 70%) =
+(At least 2) Major/Programme/ ES-specific ILOs Weighting: 10% Marks: As reflected in: Total =====100% CP (/100 x %) = $HP (/100 x 70%) =$

-$^{^{27}}$ Modified from descriptors for GILO 1.4 (Problem Solving Skills): "reflect upon and evaluate the process and outcomes."
+27 Modified from descriptors for GILO 1.4 (Problem Solving Skills): "reflect upon and evaluate the process and outcomes."